-I was also thrilled to find a recipe from one of my favorite restaurants, Tamayo on historic Larimer Street in downtown Denver, Chef Sandoval’s mashed potatoes with poblano peppers and chives are featured in Tasting Colorado.
-A spicy riff on an American classic, I’ll blog about this when I announce the winner of this giveaway.
+I was also thrilled to find a recipe from one of my favorite restaurants, Tamayo on historic Larimer Street in downtown Denver, Chef Sandoval’s Poblano and Chive Mashed Potatoes are featured in Tasting Colorado.
+A spicy riff on an American classic,

 Michele and her publisher have made an extra copy available to me to give to one of my U.S. readers.
 No hoops to jump through, just leave me a comment that you’re interested.

 I hope you give this lamb sliders recipe a try, and if you do, please come back and give the recipe a star rating and leave a comment about hour experience with the recipe.